BOXFoundation/boxd/README.md

 ## Getting Started

-The box chain you are running at this point is private and is different from the official Testnet and Mainnet.
+The box chain you are running at this point is local is different from the official Testnet and Mainnet.

 ### Configuration